Cambridge-Hands-On-Science/Experiments/Experiments/Maths/Platonic Solids.md

 **Explore the five platonic solids and other 3D shapes.** - Making 3D shapes out of 2D ones.
 Look at how angles combine to tessellate and then form 3D corners.

-Last initially checked on 2023-02-12 by Jamie Barrett (jb2369@cam.ac.uk) and double-checked on 2023-02-12 by Emma Crickmore (elc75@cam.ac.uk)
+Last initially checked on 2023-02-18 by Andrew Sellek (ads79@cam.ac.uk) and double-checked NEEDED

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->